pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 The below specifies the user and host from which we can connect.

-- <code>IDENTIFIED WITH mysql_native_password</code> part forces compatibility with older systems, which is seemingly necessary in Google Colab.
+- <code>IDENTIFIED WITH mysql_native_password</code> forces compatibility with older systems, which is seemingly necessary in Google Colab.

 - <code>FLUSH PRIVILEGES</code> tells MySQL to reload the privilege tables, ensuring any changes made take effect without a restart.